leapcode/soledad/docs/index.rst

 client-encrypted data among a user's devices that access an account in a LEAP provider.

-The local application is presented with a simple, document-centric searchable database API.
-Any data saved to the database by the application is client-encrypted, backed up in the cloud, and synchronized among a user's devices.
 Soledad is cross-platform, open source, scalable, and features a highly efficient synchronization algorithm.

-Soledad Client and Server are written in Python using `Twisted
-<https://twistedmatrix.com/>`_.
-Source code is available at `0xacab
-<https://0xacab.org/leap/soledad>`_ and is licensed under the `GPLv3
+The Client and Server are written in Python using `Twisted <https://twistedmatrix.com/>`_.
+Source code is available at `0xacab <https://0xacab.org/leap/soledad>`_ and is licensed under the `GPLv3
 <http://www.gnu.org/licenses/gpl.txt>`_.
 Client and server are packaged
 together and distributed in `pypi
 <https://pypi.python.org/pypi/leap.soledad>`_. `Debian packages